 Back pain is the most common complaint seen by healthcare professionals worldwide.
-It should not be stigmatised, for it is very common.
+It should not be stigmatised, for it is very common, and over 95% of reported incidences of back pain are genuine.
+Back conditions I commonly assess and treat include:

-- disc injuries – bulges, herniations (and what some call ‘slipped discs’)
+- disc injuries (what some call ‘slipped discs’)

 - back and chest pain after a respiratory illness